code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/pd/spokane.md

 <br />
 Spokane, WA 99258

+Parking will be free on level 3 and 4 of the BARC parking garage on Hamilton and Boone Ave.

 #### What do I bring to Phase 4 PD? ####
 Exploring Computer Science binder with curriculum
 <br />